somasundaram1702/Unknown-face-recognition/README.md

 python train_evm.py --Embeds_path ./outputs/Extracted_embeddings.npz
 ```

-The below values will be displayed after successfull training
+The below values will be displayed after successful training

   * Accuracy
   * Distance multiplier
   * Cover threshold
   * tail_size

-Except accuracy, rest 3 above values are hyperparameters for training the model.
+Except accuracy, rest 3 above values are hyper parameters for training the model.
 These parameters can be changed or fed in manually.
 Please use the below commands to check the different arguments to pass

 ```
 python train_evm.py --help